Skateside/ariajs/README.md

 `gulp plugins` | Creates the plugins from their source files in `./plugins/src/` | `gulp plugins:watch` `gulp test` | Runs the unit tests for `aria.js`.
 You will need to run `gulp js` first. | `gulp test:watch` `gulp watch` | Runs `gulp js:watch`, `gulp plugins:watch` and `gulp test:watch` | (none)

-## State of this library

-This library is currently in **alpha** as I'm still working out the finer details.
-Here's my to-do list:

-- [x] Browser test (IE11+).
-- [x] Get the `aria` property working.
-- [x] Finish writing unit tests.
-(Except for the non-`Proxy` fall-back of `delete` which doesn't work and I don't know why - see [issue 5](https://github.com/Skateside/ariajs/issues/5).)
-- [x] Write some plugins for proprietary attributes and extended roles.
-- [x] Write documentation in the WIKI.
-- [ ] Release for beta testing.
-- [ ] Write some widgets using this library to test feasibility?